TheArtOfficial/ArtOfficialStudio-Documentation/README.md

 - [11.
 CivitAI Downloader](#11-civitai-downloader)
 - [12.
 HuggingFace Downloader](#12-huggingface-downloader)

-# Local Installation

-## First Time Setup starts here

-If your Nvidia Driver does not support cu128, there is a cu126 version available as well!
-Just swap
-`ghcr.io/theartofficial/artofficialstudio:latest`
-for
-`ghcr.io/theartofficial/artofficialstudio:cu126latest`

-Nvidia 50xx series requires cu128, which is why that is my official release.
-Drivers are backward compatible, so there is no reason not to update to the latest driver that supports the latest CUDA version.
-But for those who cannot, the cu126 version should work the same.

 ---

-## 1. How to Create a GitHub Classic Token for Container Access (One-time setup)
+## 1. How to Create a GitHub Classic Token for Container Access (One-time setup for all connection methods)

 To access my private container image hosted on GitHub Container Registry (GHCR), you need a GitHub Classic Token.
 DM me your GitHub username once you have a token, and I will give you access.